Scientology controversies: Church of Scientology's response to criticism

-On the other hand, L. Ron Hubbard has proclaimed that all critics of Scientology are criminals.
+L. Ron Hubbard proclaimed that all critics of Scientology are criminals.
 Hubbard wrote on numerous occasions that all of Scientology's opponents are seeking to hide their own criminal histories, and the proper course of action to stop these attacks is to "expose" the hidden crimes of the attackers.
 The Church of Scientology does not deny that it vigorously seeks to "expose" its critics and enemies; it maintains that all of its critics have criminal histories, and they encourage hatred and "bigotry" against Scientology.
 Hubbard's belief that all critics of Scientology are criminals was summarized in a policy letter written in 1967:

-Now get this as a technical fact, not a hopeful idea.
-Every time we have investigated the background of a critic of Scientology we have found crimes for which that person or group could be imprisoned under existing law.
-We do not find critics of Scientology who do not have criminal pasts.
-Over and over we prove this. -- Critics of Scientology, "Hubbard Communications Office Policy Letter", 5 November 1967.

 Scientology claims that it continues to expand and prosper despite all efforts to prevent it from growing; critics claim that the Church's own statistics contradict its story of continuing growth.
+Church of Scientology Leader David Miscavige's speeches are directed to insiders in tightly controlled venues, and are noted for hyperbole, itemized lists of accomplishments, overwhelmingly positive proclamations, and esoteric insider language.

 The Church of Scientology has published a number of responses to criticism available online.

 Analyses of Scientology's counter-accusations and actions against its critics are available on a number of websites, including the critical archive Operation Clambake.

-On January 22, 2013, attorneys for the organization, as well as some of its members, reacted toward the CNN News Group, threatening legal action for its airing of a story covering the release of a book published by Lawrence Wright, entitled Going Clear: Scientology, Hollywood, and the Prison of Belief, published earlier the same year.
-CNN News Group then chose to publish the correspondence, with confidential information redacted, on its web site.
+In 2013, attorneys for the Church of Scientology reacted negatively toward the CNN News Group, threatening legal action for its airing of a story covering the release of Lawrence Wright's book, Going Clear: Scientology, Hollywood, and the Prison of Belief.
+CNN News Group published the correspondence on its web site.
 The threats were not followed up by lawsuits.